Skate on the Big Ice This December in Greenville, SC

 Tickets and Skates

-Tickets are $15 per person and include your skate rentals.
+Tickets are $15 per person ($16.88 with fees) and include skate rentals.
 You can also bring your own skates.
-We saw plenty of expert skaters whirring past us who definitely knew what they were doing and brought their own skates.
+We saw plenty of expert skaters whizzing past us on their own skates.

-You can purchase Skating on the Big Ice Tickets online or just buy them when you get there.
-You’ve got two full hours of skating per session so there’s lots of time to enjoy the ice.
+You can purchase Skating on the Big Ice Tickets online, or just buy them when you arrive.
+Spectators do not need tickets.
+You’ve got two full hours of skating per session, so there’s plenty of time to enjoy the ice.
 Ice walkers and sleds are first come, first serve.
-They have plenty of ice walkers though.
-Tickets are card only, cash is not accepted.
+Tickets are card only.
+Cash is not accepted.

 Tips to Enjoy Skating on the Big Ice

-Here are a few ways to get the most out of your time skating on the big ice:
+Here are a few ways to get the most out of your time at Skating on the Big Ice:

 • Wear socks that go way above your ankle.
-Skates go high up above your ankle and need to be tied tight.
-To avoid the skates rubbing against skin, be sure to wear crew socks or the like.
+Skates go up high and need to be tied tight.
+To keep the skates from rubbing against skin, be sure to wear crew socks or the like.

 • Parents/non-skaters can sit and watch in the stands if they don’t want to skate.
-So if you’ve got grandparents in town that aren’t that active, this would still be fun since they can hang out and watch their grandkids attempt to skate.
+This is great if you’ve got grandparents in town that aren’t that active.
+It’s still fun since they can hang out and watch their grandkids attempt to skate.

-• Get there around 10 minutes early before your session so you can pay and get your skates to get the most out of your two hours skate time.
+• Get there around 10 minutes early before your session so you can pay and get your skates on.
+That way, you’ll get the most out of your two hours skate time.

-Need other ideas of things to do over winter break in Greenville?
-See our winter break things to do list of more than 50 ideas!
+Need more ideas for things to do over winter break in Greenville?
+See our winter break things to do list with more than 50 ideas!

 650 North Academy Street, Greenville